Hand Hygiene Guidelines

 The public can purchase soap and sanitizers in the grocery or convenience stores and small, conveniently sized alcohol hand sanitizers can be kept literally anywhere.
 In the healthcare setting, larger volume containers of alcohol hand sanitizers are stored and dispensed, requiring compliance with special procedures and fire codes.

-Among the most comprehensive and evidence-based guidelines for hand antisepsis and hand hygiene to reduce healthcare-associated infections is the one developed by the Centers for Disease Control and Prevention (CDC), entitled: Guideline for Hand Hygiene in Healthcare Settings (2002).
+- CDC – Hand Hygiene Guideline, Education and Evidence Among the most comprehensive and evidence-based guidelines for hand antisepsis and hand hygiene to reduce healthcare-associated infections is the one developed by the Centers for Disease Control and Prevention (CDC), entitled: Guideline for Hand Hygiene in Healthcare Settings opens in a new tab.
 The guideline includes reviews of research on the efficacy of alcohol-based hand rubs and the low incidence of dermatitis associated with their use, value of multidisciplinary hand hygiene promotion programs, and role of alcohol-based hand rubs in improving hand-hygiene practices.
 Also covered in the guidance is the use of surgical hand antiseptics, hand lotions or creams, jewelry, gloving, and wearing of artificial fingernails.
 Ultimately, the CDC urges that adherence to recommended hand hygiene practices should become part of a culture of patient safety.

 Because of the importance of hand hygiene to prevent healthcare associated infections, many organizations, including the CDC, have developed tools and resources for healthcare staff, families, and children, to help educate and promote hand hygiene.
 These tools include books, posters, buttons, stickers, videos, and slide programs.
 Visit our resource section and view a selection of tools available from a variety of public, professional, consumer, healthcare organizations and clinicians, the CDC, and the World Health Organization (WHO).